donaldRwilliams/GGMncv/README.md

 [![Build
 Status](https://travis-ci.org/donaldRwilliams/GGMncv.svg?branch=master)](https://travis-ci.org/donaldRwilliams/GGMncv)

-The goal of GGMncv is to provide non-convex penalties for estimating Gaussian graphical models.
-These are known to overcome the various limitations of lasso (least absolute shrinkage “screening” operator), including inconsistent model selection (Zhao and Yu 2006), biased estimates (Zhang 2010)<span id="a1">[\[1\]](#f1)</span>, and a high false positive rate (see for example Williams and Rast 2020; Williams et al. 2019).
+The primary goal of GGMncv is to provide non-convex penalties for estimating Gaussian graphical models.
+These are known to overcome the various limitations of lasso (least absolute shrinkage “screening” operator), including inconsistent model selection (Zhao and Yu 2006), biased estimates (Zhang 2010)<span id="a1">[\[1\]](#f1)</span>, and a high false positive rate (see for example Williams and Rast 2020;
+Williams et al. 2019).

 Note that these limitations of lasso are well-known.
 In the case of false positives, for example, it has been noted that